 Managing urban growth – slums and squatter settlements

 Millions of people have been forced to build their own homes due to the lack of affordable housing.
 Migrants to the city often have to build homes on land that they do not own.
 Large squatter settlements are known as favelas tents below Katie Long main roads, on wasteland on very steep hillsides around the edges of the bay.
 Squatter settlements are almost always found instances in the developing world.
 They are also known as slums, shantytowns and informal settlements.
-Over time residents seek to improve these properties however due to then not owning the land there is always a risk of then being demolished.
+Over time residents seek to improve these properties however due to then not owning the land there is always a risk of them being demolished.

 The residents of Rio’s squatter settlements face many challenges:

 - When buildings are first constructed they are sometimes made from waste materials such as wood and corrugated iron.

 Providing energy, clean water and sanitation